gusfedec/gusfedec/README.md

 - 👋 Hi, I’m @gusfedec
 I'm a backend/frontend developer.
-I started developing with PHP and 8 years ago I have been developing with Javascript, using frameworks and libraries such as AngularJs, Angular and ReactJs and NodeJs.
+I started developing with PHP and I have been developing with Javascript, using frameworks and libraries such as AngularJs, Angular and ReactJs and NodeJs.
 I seek to adapt to new technologies that must be constantly faced in this environment.